NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/query_specification.md

   return a runtime error gracefully.

 ## Specifying permitted and excluded KPs to an ARA
-- The proper syntax for specifying or excluding specific KPs to consult to an ARA MUST be done via a `attribute_constraint` on a QEdge.
+- The proper syntax for specifying or excluding specific knowledge sources (infores CURIEs) to an ARA MUST be done via a `sources` constraint on a QEdge within the `constraints` object.
 The following is a complete Query example that disallows the use of SemMedDB:

 ```